Vocational Nursing Program at Collin College

 All students requesting financial aid will need to complete and submit a Free Application

-available through private companies and civic service groups (ie. Tylenol Corp., Lions
+through private companies and civic service groups (i.e. Tylenol Corp., Lions Club,

-Club, etc).
-Contact the Collin College Financial Aid Office for information and
+etc).
+Contact the Collin College Financial Aid Office for information and assistance.

 Collin College offers a 12-month (consecutive) full-time, Vocational Nursing Program.
-Classes meet Mondays through Fridays all day long.
-Students can expect to be in class or studying for 60 – 65 hours per week.
+The preprogram requirement of BIOL 2404 requires an additional semester.
+Classes meet Mondays through Thursdays for about 8 hours each day.
+Students can expect to be in class or studying for 60-65 hours per week.
 Clinical experiences are included in this time and may occur during the day or evening depending on clinical site availability.

 Is there a part-time option for the Vocational Nursing Program?